Chicago Manufacturer’s Liability Attorney

 Manufacturers may be liable for product defects if the product was made in a defective or dangerous way and injuries occurred as a result of the manufacturing defect.
 At Cogan & Power, P.C., our Chicago product liability attorneys represent victims of all types of product liability, including manufacturer’s liability, designer liability, and marketing liability.
 Our skill and experience allow us to efficiently and effectively analyze and manage legal issues pertaining to discovery, liability, causation, and damages.
 We are skilled product liability litigators who will vigorously advocate on your behalf in a court of law and work to get you the most favorable settlement or verdict possible.

-We have a proven track record of success in this area, having obtained several multi-million dollar verdicts and settlements for our clients, including $11.4 million for the family of a victim of a defective surgical head-holding device; $3.7 million for the family of a victim of improperly labeled medication, and a record high multi-million dollar settlement on behalf of a man injured in a hunting accident as a result of an unsafe deer-hunting stand.
+We have a proven track record of success in this area, having obtained several multi-million dollar verdicts and settlements for our clients, including $11.4 million for the family of a victim of a defective surgical head-holding device; $3.7 million for the family of a victim of improperly labeled medication, and a record high multi-million-dollar settlement on behalf of a man injured in a hunting accident as a result of an unsafe deer-hunting stand.
 It is our goal not only to ensure that our clients are compensated fully, but to protect others from becoming victims of defective products.

-Contact our office at (312) 477-2500 to schedule a free consultation with one of our knowledgeable Chicago product liability attorneys.
+Schedule a free consultation with one of our knowledgeable Chicago product liability attorneys.

 Compensation for Manufacturer Liability